-- Ensure that you optimize your product images to increase the speed at which your pages load.
+- Ensure that you optimize your product images to increase the speed at which your pages load

-- Opt to work with service providers that use renewable energy.
+- Opt to work with service providers that use renewable energy

-3. Chatbots Will Become More Common Practice
+4. Chatbots Will Become More Common Practice

 Increasingly more online shoppers are starting to interact with chatbots.
 Insider Intelligence predicts that by 2024, consumer retail spend by means of chatbots will amount to $142 billion.
 To put this in perspective, this amount was just under $3 billion in 2019.

 In today’s day and age, consumers have an expectation that they will be able to access customer support 24/7.
 So, if you want your eCommerce company to keep up with the changing times, using a chatbot that can answer customer queries will be a smart investment.

-4. AI Will Become More Useful
+5. AI Will Become More Useful

 Ricky Ray Butler of BEN Group specifically highlights the value that AI can offer for content creation.
 She goes as far as to state that brands will realize that AI is a must-have as the rate at which they need to produce and share content will be too much for any mere mortal.

-5. Mobile Shopping Will Increase
+7. Mobile Shopping Will Drive Many Sales

-According to Statista, it is expected that in 2021, 72.9% of all retail eCommerce will be generated by means of mobile commerce (the buying and selling of products via smartphones and tablets).
-So, if your eCommerce site is still not optimized for mobile devices, you are possibly missing out on a huge market share which will only grow in the years to come.
+According to Statista, in 2021, 72.9% of all retail eCommerce was generated by means of mobile commerce (the buying and selling of products via smartphones and tablets).
+What’s even more impressive is that in just five years, it has increased by 20%.

-6. Video Will Remain Effective
+8. Video Will Remain Effective